jnk0le/random/pipeline cycle test/README.md

 overall, flag settings need to happen at least 2-4 cycles ahead of branch.

-In a nested loop scenario, the inner branch 4 cycles of mispredict penalty.
+In a nested loop scenario, the inner branch shows 4 cycles of mispredict penalty.
 There is also around 30 accumulated loop invariant cycles of penealty. (which includes outer loop mispredict penalty)

 ### HW loop (`WLS`/`LE`)